emilyriehl/yoneda/src/simplicial-hott/8-covariant.md

 ## Prerequisites

-- `hott/*` - We require various prerequisites from homotopy type theory.
+- `hott/*` - We require various prerequisites from homotopy type theory, for instance the notion of contractible types.
 - `3-simplicial-type-theory.md` — We rely on definitions of simplicies and their subshapes.
 - `5-segal-types.md` - We make use of the notion of Segal types and their structures.